A man wearing a suit outside of a office building.

 Should I consider withdrawing money from my 401(k) or VIP plan?

+If you're considering withdrawing money from a 401(k) plan, check with the plan administrator first to verify this option is available to you.
 As a general rule of thumb, dipping into retirement savings should always be a last resort: Loans against your 401(k)/VIP could be detrimental to your retirement plans and should be seriously considered.

 If I'm going to be laid off, should I reduce or stop making contributions now?

-if you're concerned about being laid off and don't have emergency savings set aside, it's important to build those funds up first.
+For some workers, particularly federal workers, the news has been concerning with talks of significant layoffs on the horizon.11 There have also been reports that the US is potentially headed for a recession, which could possibly impact some industries.12 If you're concerned about being laid off and don't have emergency savings set aside, it's important to build those funds up first.
 If you can't build both emergency savings and contribute to a 401(k)/VIP, then consider diverting some of your contributions to an emergency savings account, but try to contribute at least enough to your 401(k)/VIP to meet your employer's match amount.

 Need More Help?
-Talk with a Professional
+Talk With a Financial Advisor

 • Review your 401(k)/VIP options